influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withNodeAntiAffinityMixin(nodeAntiAffinity)
 ```

-RetryNodeAntiAffinity is a placeholder for future expansion, only empty nodeAntiAffinity is allowed.
-In order to prevent running steps on the same host, it uses "kubernetes.io/hostname".
+"RetryNodeAntiAffinity is a placeholder for future expansion, only empty nodeAntiAffinity is allowed.
+In order to prevent running steps on the same host, it uses \"kubernetes.io/hostname\"."

 **Note:** This function appends passed data to existing values

 ## obj spec.retryStrategy.backoff

-Backoff is a backoff strategy to use within retryStrategy
+"Backoff is a backoff strategy to use within retryStrategy"

 ### fn spec.retryStrategy.backoff.withDuration